JarnoEetSoep/conways-game-of-life/README.md

 # Request:
-## I have spent hours to figure out how to package this, and I have decided that I can better focus on the development of the application.
-If you are able to do this, please contact me.
+## I have spent hours upon hours to figure out how to package this (create an .exe), and I have decided that I can better focus on the development of the application.
+If you know how to package this, please contact me.

 # Conways-Game-of-Life
 Conway's game of Life in Python 3 using tkinter.